Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

 downlink paths, at the exception of rules 0.
 A RuleId different from 0 means that the fragmentation is not used, thus the packet should be send to C/D layer.

-The only uplink messages using the FportDwn port are the fragmentation SCHC control messages of a downlink fragmentation session (ex ACKs).
-Similarly, the only downlink messages using the FportUp port are the fragmentation SCHC control messages of an uplink fragmentation session

 ## IID computation